microsoft/finops-toolkit/docs/finops-hub/reports/README.md

 14. Replace all text with the copied text from CMConnector and select the **Done** button.
 15. Select **Close & Apply** in the toolbar for both reports.

-If interested in custom columns and measures, see [Copy queries from a toolkit report](#copy-queries-from-a-toolkit-report) for required steps.
+If interested in custom columns and measures, see [Copy queries from a hub report](#copy-queries-from-a-hub-report) for required steps.

 This approach ensures your existing reports can switch to your FinOps hub data without breaking the visuals you already have configured, however this is only intended as a short-term migration helper.
 We recommend switching all visuals to the latest dataset.
-See [Queries and datasets](#queries-and-datasets) below for additional details.
+See [Queries and datasets](#️-queries-and-datasets) below for additional details.

-### Migrate from the Consumption Insights connector

-The Consumption Insights connector is not currently supported.
-If you'd like to see support added, please [submit a feature request](https://github.com/microsoft/cloud-hubs/issues/new/choose).

 <br>

 ## 🗃️ Queries and datasets

-FinOps toolkit offers multiple versions of cost details to align to different schemas for backwards compatibility.
+FinOps hubs offer multiple versions of cost details to align to different schemas for backwards compatibility.
 These schemas are only provided to assist in migrating from older versions.
 We recommend updating visuals to use CostDetails or the newest underlying dataset.
 If you do not need legacy datasets, you can remove them from the Power Query Editor (Transform data) window.

-> ℹ️ _FinOps toolkit will eventually adopt the [FOCUS standard](https://aka.ms/finops/focus) when available._
+> ℹ️ _FinOps hubs will eventually adopt the [FOCUS standard](https://aka.ms/finops/focus) when available._

 ### CostDetails

 The **CostDetails** dataset is a reference to the latest version of the schema.
-All visuals in FinOps toolkit reports are connected to this latest version.
+All visuals in FinOps hub reports are connected to this latest version.
 If you do not want to point to the latest version, you can edit the CostDetails query in the Power Query editor and change it to reference a different schema version.

 ### CMExports